 Words cca 13,430.

 My days in deep and old forests were filled with endless studying of volumes imported from London.
-I devoted my spare time to new methods and researches in the medical field, which catch new breath at the dusk of century.
+I devoted my spare time to new methods and researches in the medical field, which caught new breath at the dusk of the century.
 I also went through numerous books about archaeology and works of art.
-Science-fiction genre, fuelled by progressive engineering and new technologies, was the chef’s kiss and held a special place in my extensive library.
+Science-fiction genre, fueled by progressive engineering and new technologies, was the chef’s kiss and held a special place in my extensive library.

 I also kept up with advancing surgical knowledge as I used to be a field surgeon.
 At the time of my youth I craved heroic adventure in the war ambulance, so I joined the medical ranks as military assistant surgeon.
 I obtained the best education possible and was a free man.